blepping/ComfyUI-bleh/README.md

 You can connect this node to any input and it will be the same as if the input had no connection.
 Why is this useful?
 It's mainly for [Use Everywhere](https://github.com/chrisgoringe/cg-use-everywhere) — sometimes it's desirable to leave an input unconnected, but if you have Use Everywhere broadcasting an output it can be inconvenient.
 Just shove a plug in those inputs.

+### BlehSetSamplerPreset

+Allows associating a `SAMPLER` with a name in list of samplers so you can use a custom sampler in places that do not allow custom sampling - FaceDetailer for example.
+You can adjust the number of presets by setting the environment variable `COMFYUI_BLEH_SAMPLER_PRESET_COUNT` - it defaults to 1 if unset.

+This node needs to run before sampling with the preset starts - in takes a wildcard input with can be used to pass through something like the model or latent just to make sure the node runs before the sampler. **Note**: Since the input and outputs are wildcards, ComfyUI's normal type checking does not apply here - be sure you connect the output to something that expects the input.
+For example, if you connect a `MODEL` then ComfyUI will let you connect that to something expecting `LATENT` which won't work very well.

+It's also possible to override the sigmas used for sampling - possibly to do stuff like using Restart sampling in nodes that don't currently allow you to pass in sigmas.
+This is an advanced option, if you don't know you need it then I suggest not connecting anything here. *Note*: If the sampler is adding noise then you likely will get poor results if the two sets of sigmas start at different values.

 ### BlehRefinerAfter

 Allows switching to a refiner model at a predefined time.
 There are three time modes: